the-mysh/python-tutorials/README.md

 ## Using the repository
 Producing well-described solutions takes time.
-Seemingly the most difficult questions will be prioritised.
+The most difficult questions will be prioritised.

 You are encouraged to submit requests for solutions to specific questions using the issue tracker (https://github.com/animaviridis/python-tutorials/issues).